December 4, 2009

 We knew it had to be laying just inches from where we were standing, but we couldn’t see or feel it, as much as we squinted in the salt water and frantically groped around in the sand and rocks.
 It was gone and we were devastated.

 But right then, we had a Harold and Maude moment.
-Harold and Maude is a move, a dark comedy that came out in 1971.
+Harold and Maude is a movie, a dark comedy that came out in 1971.
 It’s the story of a nerdy teenage boy and a quirky elderly woman who meet in a cemetery and fall in love.

 The couple visits a seaside amusement park and Harold gives Maude a token inscribed “Harold loves Maude”.
 Maude admires it, saying it’s the loveliest gift she’s received in years.
 Then she tosses it into the ocean with the pledge “So I’ll always know where it is”.

 Right then and there we had our own Harold and Maude moment.
 Something about having just one of the old signet rings between us was unbalanced and just wrong.
 We agonized for a few moments, silently hugging in the swirling water, tears filling our eyes.
-Half a minute later Bill said, “My ring’s gone”.
+Half a minute later Bill said, “It's gone”.

 We like to think of our old signet rings at rest together, somewhere in Cape Cod Bay.
 We’ll always know where they are.